Jojo-Paris/Jojo-Paris/README.md

 👋 Hi, I’m @Jojo-Paris

-I am currently a third year computer science student at California State University Long Beach.
-My hobbies include playing basketball, investing, and watching sports.
+Currently a fourth-year computer science student at California State University Long Beach.

-Insta: Jojo.Paris
+Highly motivated software engineer seeking new opportunities to utilize my coding skills in the creation of meaningful software applications.

+Production-level experience with Python, SQL, Java, and Test Automation...